translate

 I have been working for many years, previously only within the business sector: law, accounting, insurance, etc. I finally realized I wanted to experience the nonprofit world.
 When I decided to come back to Portland after a year away, the only place I wanted to be was helping Wayside serve lunch at the soup kitchen.
 Six years ago, I was hired full-time in Wayside’s office.
 Another great thing about working at Wayside: NO DRESS CODE!

-EMMA BERRY, Community Programs Manager
+EMMA BERRY, Community Meals & CSFP Manager

 Employee since 2022